tips for pearls

 Natural pearls.

-Natural or wild pearls are extremely rare, 1 of about 10000 oysters can produce a pearl, making them extremely valuable.
+Natural or wild pearls are scarce; 1 of about 10,000 oysters can produce a pearl, making them extremely valuable.

-Of the ones find an even smaller percentage is the right shape, size, and color.
+An even smaller percentage is the proper shape, size, and color.

-A Natural pearl can cost from US$300 to US$5.000 depending on the quality, size, weight, and shape.
-That means if you want a necklace from natural pearls the cost is around US$255.000 if we assume an average of 85 pearls times 3.000 for each pearl.
+A Natural pearl can cost US$300 to US$ 5,000 depending on the quality, size, weight, and shape.
+That means if you want a necklace from natural pearls, the cost is around US$255.000 if we assume an average of 85 pearls times 3.000 for each pearl.
 But this is only an estimate.
-In 2014, a strand of 53 natural saltwater pearls was sold at US$ 2.9 million
+In 2014, a strand of 53 natural saltwater pearls was sold at US$ 2.9 million.

 Prices can vary increasingly, depending on many factors.
-Most pearl necklaces have a smaller amount of natural pearls in the middle and cultured pearls on both sides to reduce the total cost.
+Most pearl necklaces have fewer natural pearls in the middle and cultured pearls on both sides to reduce the total cost.

 Check to see our article about women’s necklaces